Turbulence and transport in mirror geometries in the Large Plasma Device

 Plasma potential decreases across the plasma (fig. \ref{fig:Vp_ExB}) when the mirror ratio exceeds 1.9.
 This drop in plasma potential may be caused by the grounding of the anode to the wall, which should begin at $M=1.93$ given the $72$ cm anode and $100$ cm vessel diameters.
 The reason for the local minimum in the M=2.68 is unknown.
 This potential profile creates a sheared $\boldsymbol{E \times B}$ velocity profile (fig. \ref{fig:Vp_ExB}) limited to $500$ m/s in the core and exceeding $\sim 3$ km/s at the far edge.
-The flow does not exceed 4\% of the sound speed (tab. \ref{tab:plasma-parameters}) in the core or gradient region.
+The flow does not exceed 4\% of the sound speed (tab. \ref{tab:plasma-parameters}) in the core or gradient ($x=x_{PF}$) region.
 The mirror ratio does not appear to significantly alter azimuthal flow.
 The floating potential (Vf) profile also exhibits similar behavior to the plasma potential (fig. \ref{fig:Vp_ExB}), but is modified by the presence of primary electrons.